The Parts Database Query API¶

 create-[cat]

-The global default keys are yet another way of setting parameters distinct from all of these.
-They behave somewhat similar to a WildQuery in that there are no restrictions on which keys are allowed, and inapplicable ones for a given query function call will be quietly ignored.
+By the way, the global default keys are another special method of setting search parameters distinct from all of these.
+They have the same wild quality as a PartQuery in that there are no restrictions on which keys are allowed, and inapplicable ones for a given query function call will be quietly ignored.

 Table of Query Keys¶